-To be eligible for inclusion on the Dean's List for any given semester, a student must have earned a grade-point average of no less than 3.50 during that term while completing at least 12 semester hours in graded course work using traditional grades that carry honor points.
+To be eligible for inclusion on the Dean's List for any given semester, a student must have earned a grade-point average of no less than 3.50 during that term while completing at least 12 semester hours (nine hours during the summer)in graded course work using traditional grades that carry honor points.
 The student may not have any grades of Incomplete for the semester.
 The Dean's List is only maintained for undergraduate students.